 This post may contain affiliate links, please see the privacy policy for details.

 This easy holiday breakfast or brunch recipe would be perfect for your upcoming holiday menu.
 You can either prepare the slow cooker overnight breakfast casserole the night before or early on Christmas morning.
-It’s a leftover ham and egg bake with vegetables, cheese, hash browns, and more – a warming dish with plenty of amazing flavours.
-You will love this Crockpot Christmas breakfast!
+It’s a leftover ham and egg bake with vegetables, cheese, hash browns, and more – a warming dish with plenty of amazing flavors.
+You’re going to love it!

 Enjoy a crockpot Christmas breakfast this year.
-It is perfect because you can let it cool a bit while everyone opens their gifts, then dig into it afterwards.
+It’s a perfect holiday dish because you can let it cool a bit while everyone opens their gifts, then dig into it afterwards.

 If you enjoy trying new breakfast recipes, you might also like this carrot cake slow cooker oatmeal, breakfast fries, breakfast tacos or this breakfast skillet!